apache/datasketches-postgresql/README.md

 	------------------------
 	                1000000

-In this simple example we know the value of N since we constructed this sketch, but in a general case skethes are mergeg across dimensions of data hypercube, so the vale of N is not known in advance.
+In this simple example we know the value of N since we constructed this sketch, but in a general case sketches are merged across dimensions of data hypercube, so the vale of N is not known in advance.

 Note that the normal distribution was used just to show the basic usage.
 The sketch does not make any assumptions about the distribution.